Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-Worcester Regional Airport (ORH) generates controlled airspace over much of the city.
+Worcester Regional Airport (ORH) generates controlled airspace over much of the city; city park take-off/landing subject to local parks rules.

 Restrictions

-LAANC authorization required due to ORH controlled airspace.
-Take-off and landing on city park land governed by city parks rules.
+LAANC authorization required before launch due to ORH controlled airspace.
+Take-off and landing on city park land governed by city parks policy.

 View source